sherifButt/adv-web-scraper-api/memory-bank/activeContext.md

     - What are the best strategies for evaluating the success of an AI-generated test run?
 (Needs definition beyond basic checks)
     - When should the placeholder costs for `gpt-4.1-mini` be updated?
 (Requires monitoring OpenAI pricing)

+7. **Template API Implementation**
+    - How should the API handle potential errors during README/config parsing?
+(Log and skip?)
+    - Should the API include the full `config.json` content in the list endpoint, or only in the detail endpoint?
+(Decided: Only in detail endpoint for now).
+    - What caching strategy is appropriate for the template list?
+(Future consideration).

 ## Current Blockers

 Current implementation challenges include:

+1.  **Template Restructuring Completion**: Need to finish creating all individual challenge templates for `the-internet-herokuapp`.

 1.  **Job Result Reliability**: Need to confirm via logs that results are consistently generated, stored, and retrieved.
 The `result: null` issue reported by the user needs root cause analysis based on new logs.
 2.  **Testing Infrastructure**: Lack of tests makes verifying changes difficult and regression-prone.
 Unit and integration tests are needed urgently.